 Thank you very much for agreeing to serve as a moderator.
-Moderators are an essential component of a successful session; they are the key conveyors of PPI’s longstanding tradition of fostering an open, peer-to-peer dialogue.
-Thus, as you prepare for your role as moderator, we ask that you keep a few points in mind:
+PPI places heavy emphasis on the role of moderators, as they are the key conveyors of PPI’s longstanding tradition of fostering an open, peer-to-peer dialogue.
+Thus, as you consider or prepare for your role as moderator, we ask that you keep a few points in mind:

 Keep the spotlight on the speakers.
 Be very brief (2 minutes maximum) in your introduction of the topic and speakers at the start of the session.
 We encourage moderators to avoid their own commentaries on the issues and instead focus on asking the right questions and promoting conversation with the speakers and the audience.

 Encourage very concise responses from speakers.
 To allow time for a diverse number of perspectives, encourage speakers to keep responses brief (2-3 minutes maximum) and on topic.
 Questions should be answered in two minutes or less.

 Promote debate.
 Whenever possible, bring out divergent viewpoints during the discussion.

 Keep the discussion focused.
 Be prepared to interject and steer the conversation back to the key issues at hand, where needed.